Women negotiating and signing agreement

 by Angus Jones

-You have found the perfect place to rent for your business and its time to sign a commercial lease.
+You have found the perfect place to rent for your business, and it’s time to sign a commercial lease.
 This guide looks at what you need to know about renting premises and negotiating the lease.

-A commercial lease is a legal agreement between the owner of a commercial property and someone who wants exclusive use of it for a set time period.
+A commercial lease is a legal agreement between the owner of a commercial property and someone who wants exclusive use of it for a set period.
 It normally applies to a retail store, office, industrial unit, warehouse or factory.

-A retail lease is a type of commercial lease used for retail shop businesses.
+A retail lease is a commercial lease used for retail shop businesses.
 Unlike explicit commercial leases, retail leases attract additional protection under State-based legislation.
 Generally, a lease will be governed by the relevant State Act if the retail premises is in a shopping centre.

 WHY should I not just sign straight away when renting premises?